jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

 }
 ```

-Using this data model, along with our sample markup from [step 0](./00-introduction.md) and some template string replacements, we can render the entire application using `innerHTML` to set the entire HTML content of our root node.
+Using this data model, along with our sample markup from [step 0](./00-introduction.md) and some template string replacements, we can render the entire application by setting the `innerHTML` of our root node.
 ```html
 <div id="root"></div>
 ```